pavankreddy-csn/PostgreSQL_Test_Setup/README.md

 # 🚀 PostgreSQL Lab with Patroni, HAProxy & Barman

-This project demonstrates a **complete High Availability (HA) and Disaster Recovery (DR) lab** for PostgreSQL, with open-source tools.
+This project demonstrates a **complete High Availability (HA) using patroni/haproxy and Barman backups/PITR lab** for PostgreSQL, with open-source tools.

 It’s designed as a **hands-on demo environment** for learning, testing, and showcasing skills in PostgreSQL clustering, failover, backups, and PITR.